ryanmaguire/libtmpl/README.md

 ### Wish List
 Abstract algebra (groups), topology.

-## NOTE:
-**This library is still being ported over from rss_ringoccs and others.** The code was scattered across several projects of mine, and this is an attempt to centralize all of it.

 ## Installation (GNU, Linux, FreeBSD, macOS) <a name="InstallUnix"></a>
 Simply run the Makefile with:
 ```